Table of contents

 Often, a professional rheumatologist may need to be consulted to obtain a more confident diagnosis and prescribe a treatment plan.

 While there is no cure for lupus, diagnosis and treatments can be used to prevent flares, treat symptoms, and reduce organ damage.
 The potential medicines prescribed are used to reduce pain and swelling, calm the immune system, reduce or prevent joint damage, and/or reduce or prevent organ damage.

 Some medicines to help patients cope with lupus and improve quality of life include:

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) – over-the-counter NSAIDs, such as ibuprofen and naproxen, help reduce mild pain and swelling in joints and muscles
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) – over-the-counter NSAIDs, such as naproxen and ibuprofen, help reduce mild pain and swelling in muscles and joints

 - Corticosteroids – these medicines reduce swelling, tenderness, and pain.
 In high doses, they can calm the immune system

 - Antimalarial drugs – these will treat joint pain, skin rashes, fatigue, and lung inflammation.
 Two common antimalarial medicines are hydroxychloroquine (Plaquenil) and chloroquine phosphate (Aralen)

 - BLyS-specific inhibitors – these drugs limit the number of abnormal B cells (cells in the immune system that create antibodies) found in people with lupus.
 A common type of BLyS-specific inhibitor that treats lupus symptoms, belimumab, blocks the action of a specific protein in the body that is important in immune response